 - Resume Samples — Written or reviewed by Susan Ireland's Resume Team.
 They can be browsed by type of job, resume format used, and problem solved.

-- Susan Ireland's Ready-Made Resumes — professional resume templates including a lot of combination resume formats that you can download in Word.
+- Susan Ireland's Ready-Made Resume Builder — professional resume templates including a lot of combination resume formats that you can download in Word.

 - Susan Ireland's Resume Team — professional resume writers who can work with you to create or review your resume.